Your complete guide to

 Both members of a couple can independently use the FHSS scheme (up to $50,000 each)

 The FHSS scheme is administered by the ATO.
 You must apply for a determination before signing a contract of sale.
-Speak to a financial adviser or mortgage broker before making contributions specifically for the FHSS scheme, as super rules are complex and individual circumstances vary.
+Read the full eligibility rules on the ATO First Home Super Saver page and speak to a financial adviser before making contributions, as super rules are complex and individual circumstances vary.

 Deposit requirements for first home buyers